Allen70/Rotten-Manga/README.md

   Video coming soon

 ## Status
+  Current Status: Incomplete

+  Upcoming Features:
--Web Page automatically sorts and filters based on preferences update -user login and ratings attached to each user
+* Web Page automatically sorts and filters based on preferences update
+* user login and ratings attached to each user
--critic login and ratings attached to each critice.
+* critic login and ratings attached to each critice
--user and critic ratings appear along-side each manga
+* user and critic ratings appear along-side each manga

  ## Contact

  [@allen70](https://github.com/Allen70)